althonos/pronto/README.md

 ```

 #### TODO
+* redefine OwlXML and Obo as Parsers in pronto.parser, and always use Ontology to open an ontology file.
 * properly define Import Warnings whenever an import fails.
 * write a proper documentation
 * create a proper relationship class